HPCE/hpce-2018-cw2/readme.md

         }
     }, tbb::simple_partitioner());

-this is still equivalent both to the original loop, but now we have more control.
+This is still equivalent to the original loop, but now we have more control.
 If we unpack it a bit, we could say: